liuandy1207/notes/topics/c/compoundData.md

 <img width="801" alt="Screenshot 2024-03-02 at 8 15 29 PM" src="https://github.com/liuandy1207/notes/assets/72530429/eb81307b-7216-494d-806f-2bd153dc8da4">
 <img width="796" alt="Screenshot 2024-03-02 at 8 15 50 PM" src="https://github.com/liuandy1207/notes/assets/72530429/3a8a9dd7-5bc1-45d3-8c35-04579dde7b94">

+### Passing Structures
+Structures pass by value implicitly, which can take up massive amounts of memory. <br>
+Consequently, addresses of structures are passed by reference instead to prevent structure copying.

 ## Arrays
 An array is a data structure that contains a **FIXED NUMBER** of elements of the **SAME TYPE**. <br>
 Each element is stored at an **INDEX** of consecutive integers, starting at `0`.